 SEND: Children with special educational needs and disabilities

-Under the new SEND Code of Practice (DfE, 2014), a child is deemed to have Special Educational Needs or Disabilities, or SEND, if he or she has ‘significantly greater difficulty in learning than the majority of others of the same age’, or his or her disability ‘prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in a mainstream school’.
+A child is deemed to have Special Educational Needs or Disabilities, or SEND, if he or she has ‘significantly greater difficulty in learning than the majority of others of the same age’, or his or her disability ‘prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in a mainstream school’ (DfE 2014, revised 2015).
 Special educational provision is needed for him or her, over and above that which can be met through high quality classroom teaching and differentiation.

 - communication and interaction;

 - cognition and learning;

 - social, emotional and mental health difficulties;

 - sensory and/or physical needs.